gravity screen n.

 Fred Galvin submitted a 1940 cite from Vincent Reid's "The Future's Fair".

 Fred Galvin submitted a 1930 cite from a letter from S. P. Meek in Amazing Stories; this letter alludes to a story of Meek's ("The Red Peril") published in the Sept.
-1929 issue.
-We would like to obtain a cite from this story.
+1929 issue; Jesse Sheidlower found an example from this story.

 Fred Galvin submitted a cite from an undated reprint of Harry Walton's "Schedule"; Mike Christie verified the cite in the 1945 first appearance.